mjdecker/mjdecker.github.io/_notes/secure-software-engineering/intro.md

 > The quality of a system is the degree to which the system satisfies the stated and implied needs [including quality characteristics] of its various stakeholders, and thus provides value [ISO 25010]

-# Security Characteristic
+# [Security Characteristic]
 * Primary focus of this course
-* Must be part of the Quality Focus
+* Must be made part of the Quality Focus

+> Degree to which a product or system protects information and data so that persons or other products or systems have the degree of data access appropriate to their types and levels of authorization [ISO 25010]

+# [Security Characteristic] - Sub-characteristics
+* Confidentiality - Degree to which a product or system ensures that data are accessible only to those authorized to have access.
+* Integrity - Degree to which a system, product or component prevents unauthorized access to, or modification of, computer programs or data.
+* Non-repudiation - Degree to which actions or events can be proven to have taken place so that the events or actions cannot be repudiated later.
+* Accountability - Degree to which the actions of an entity can be traced uniquely to the entity.
+* Authenticity - Degree to which the identity of a subject or resource can be proved to be the one claimed.

+> Degree to which a product or system protects information and data so that persons or other products or systems have the degree of data access appropriate to their types and levels of authorization [ISO 25010]

+# Security & Process
 * Involved in every part of SE process

-# Security & Process
 	* Requirements - security is non-functional requirement(s)
 	* Design/Analysis - the system must be designed with security in mind
 	* Code - secure programming practices must be followed
 	* Test - the code must be tested to make sure it meets security requirements